Mesquite-Mocap/about.mesquite.cc/README.md

 ### *Affordable Hardware:*

 Our system uses low-cost, easily accessible hardware components such as MPU9250, BNO08X, and a dual-core ESP32.
-This allows access for groups previously unable to afford MoCap devices.
+This allows access for groups previously unable to afford MoCap devices to have the opportunity to now utilize motion capture technology for both personal and professional application(s).

 ### *Real-Time Visualization:*

-The Node.js server processes the IMU data using the Mahony AHRS algorithm to derive rotations, which are then mapped onto a 3D human skeleton visualized in a [web application](https://mesquite.cc/) employing the use of Three.js.
+The Node.js server processes the IMU data using the Mahony AHRS algorithm to derive rotations, which are then mapped onto a 3D human model visualized in the [web application](https://mesquite.cc/), which employs the use of Three.js.

 ### *High Capture Rate:*

-Our system can achieve up to 45 frames per second, providing smooth motion tracking ensuring accuracy of the produced movements & recordings.
+Our system can achieve up to 45 frames per second, providing smooth motion tracking while ensuring accuracy of the produced movements & recordings.

 ### *Future Enhancement Plans:*

 We aim to further enhance the frame rate and incorporate Bluetooth through a data transfer protocol.
-We also plan to develop a Recurrent Neural Network (RNN) for improved real-time positional tracking.
+Also, we plan on extending to device to the hands & the face, eventually using a diffusion model to reduce the 15 nodes to just 6 nodes while maintaining at least the same level of accuracy.
+We also plan to develop a Recurrent Neural Network (RNN) in order to track the user's face & hand movements, which can be of use for identification purposes.

 ### *Biovision Hierarchy (BVH) Recorder:*

-The system includes a BVH recorder, enabling users to record, store, and replay the captured movements.
+The system includes a BVH recorder, enabling users to record, store, and replay the captured movements on the device they connected to the MoCap kit.

 ## **Statement of Need:**

-The need for efficient and cost-effective motion capture solutions has never been greater, with increasing demand in industries like film, animation, healthcare, and fitness.
+The need for efficient and cost-effective motion capture solutions has never been greater, with increasing demand in industries such as, but not limited to: film, animation, healthcare, and fitness.
 Traditional solutions either require costly, space-bound equipment, or they lack real-time capture capabilities.
 This results in potential users having no or extremely limited access to MoCap devices or using MoCaps with sub-par capture capabilities.
 Our innovative approach fills this gap by providing an affordable, flexible, and nearly real-time solution to motion capture.
 Our MoCap device aims to solve both of the gaps aforementioned by developing a device that is extremely affordable for users & comprises of accurate capture capabilities.
 This technology is designed to serve animation creators, filmmakers, health diagnostics professionals, fitness coaches, and any others who could benefit from precise motion capture.
 As we continue to enhance its capabilities, we anticipate even broader applications and accessibility for this technology.

 ## **Installation Instructions:**